Cascading objectives downwards rarely works in practice, so instead, align objectives upwards. Here’s how to do it…

 - Employees need to be educated on how to prepare their own SMART objectives, and align them to the higher level strategic goals.
 This does not necessarily mean running a training course on objective setting (although that would definitely be of value) – you could create a video or create a handout that explains how to do it.
 Either way, you should provide employees with some examples of well-aligned SMART objectives for your organisation to bring them the alignment process to life.

 Technology can also help to encourage strategic alignment of objectives.
-For example, using our Clear Review performance management software you can choose to display the organisation’s overall goals at the point of objective setting.
-So when an employee creates a new objective, they are shown the organisational goals for the period and asked to select which one their objective will support.
+For example, using our Clear Review performance management software you can choose to display the organisation’s overall goals or divisional goals at the point of objective setting.
+So when an employee creates a new objective, they are shown the organisational and/or divisional goals for the period and asked to select which one their objective will support.

 This encourages employees to align their goals with overall company objectives in a quick and simple way that avoids all the problems of goal cascading.